Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Limitations

-Although QuickBooks is by far the leading accounting software solution, it does have a few drawbacks to be aware of.
+Although QuickBooks is an excellent accounting software solution, it has a few drawbacks to be aware of:

 • The software may lack niche features.
 QuickBooks is a more generalized, one-size-fits-all solution than some of our other best picks.
 The software lacks some of the niche features that e-commerce businesses or those that process many physical transactions may want.
-Businesses needing to track time for billable hours might want to look into our FreshBooks review and our QuickBooks vs. FreshBooks comparison, while those focused on enterprise resource planning might appreciate our review of Oracle NetSuite.
+Businesses needing to track time for billable hours might want to check out our FreshBooks review and our QuickBooks vs. FreshBooks comparison; those focused on enterprise resource planning might appreciate our review of Oracle NetSuite.

-• You don’t have unlimited users.
-Although QuickBooks doesn’t charge for additional users, it limits the number of active users depending on your plan.
+• It boasts limited users.
+Although QuickBooks doesn’t charge for additional users, it limits the number of active users based on the selected plan.
 Notably, a few rival accounting software programs allow unlimited users or additional users for an extra fee.

 Methodology

-Our information sources included vendor websites and hands-on software demos.
-We also took into account customer reviews for independent opinions on things like customer service.
-When determining the best accounting software for small businesses generally, we specifically focused on value, user-friendliness and how the software’s features would make small business owners’ lives easier.
-You can read more about our editorial process here.
+Our information sources included vendor websites and our own hands-on software demos.
+We also considered customer reviews for independent opinions on things like customer service.
+When determining the best accounting software for small businesses generally, we specifically focused on three things: value, user-friendliness and how the software’s features would make small business owners’ lives easier.
+(Learn more about our editorial process.)

-QuickBooks Online, an accounting software product, is used to manage bookkeeping, inventory, taxes, bank account reconciliation, budgeting, expenses and other business and financial functions.
+QuickBooks Online is used to manage bookkeeping, inventory, taxes, bank account reconciliation, budgeting, expenses, and other business and financial functions.

-QuickBooks isn’t difficult to learn, depending on your base skills.
-The software features an intuitive user interface and isn’t challenging to navigate.
-However, users who aren’t tech- or accounting-savvy may require additional support, which QuickBooks offers.
+QuickBooks isn't difficult to learn — depending on your prior experience.
+The software features an intuitive user interface and isn't challenging to navigate.
+However, users who aren't tech- or accounting-savvy may require additional support, which QuickBooks offers.

 Bottom Line